pranoy-mathur/pranoy-mathur.github.io/_posts/2024-04-14-water-treatment.md

 tags: [water treatment, effluents, bacteria]
 ---

 Exploring biological water treatment processes carried out in industries, at home.
-Read more...

 **Introduction**
 From water-borne diseases spreading like wildfires, to unpleasant odors - the consequences of improper sewage treatment run rampant across urban and rural India, plunging the country into peril.